eric-forte/memory-stats-template/README.md

 ```
 source venv/bin/activate.fish
 ```
+Install required package
 ```
 pip install -r requirements.txt
 ```

 ## Usage
 This repo is designed to be use as notes for keeping track of memory statistics when writing code.
-Additionally the provided files can be used to test different allocation strategies and experiment with optimizations.
+Additionally, the provided files can be used to test different allocation strategies and experiment with optimizations.

 Note: As noted in the `support_fxns.py` module, you can simulate a memory leak/garbage collection failure, using `time.sleep()`.
 This works if you make the function `async` as `time.sleep()` freezes the resources/memory and prevents them from being modified by calling path.
-If one desires to correctly test an async function with sleep, remember to use `asyncio`'s sleep function for handling memory properly.
+If one desires to correctly test an async function with `sleep()`, remember to use `asyncio`'s sleep function for handling memory properly.

 To run
 ```